- Is smoking tobacco really addictive?

 - Can quitting really help a lifelong smoker?

 Are spit tobacco and snuff safe alternatives to smoking?

-Many terms are used to describe tobacco that is put in the mouth, such as spit, oral, smokeless, chewing, and snuff tobacco.
+Many terms are used to describe tobacco that’s put in the mouth, such as spit, oral, smokeless, chewing, and snuff tobacco.
 Using any kind of spit or smokeless tobacco is a major health risk.
-It is less lethal than smoking tobacco, but less lethal is a far cry from safe.
+It’s less lethal than smoking tobacco, but less lethal is a far cry from safe.

 The juice from smokeless tobacco is absorbed directly through the lining of the mouth.
 This causes sores and white patches (called leukoplakia) that often lead to cancer of the mouth.

 People who use spit and other types of smokeless tobacco greatly increase their risk of other cancers, including those of the mouth, pharynx (throat), esophagus (the swallowing tube that connects the mouth and the stomach), stomach, and pancreas.
 Other effects of using spit tobacco include chronic bad breath, stained teeth and fillings, gum disease, tooth decay, tooth loss, tooth abrasion, and loss of bone in the jaw.
 Users may also have problems with high blood pressure and may be at increased risk for heart disease.

 For more details, please read our document called Smokeless Tobacco.

 What is snus?
 Is it safe?